-EFT Server allows you to use any ODBC (Open Database Connectivity; a standard database access method used to access any data from any application, regardless of which database management system (DBMS) is handling the data.)-compatible database as a source for user authentication.
-You may add and remove users and set certain permissions using your existing database utility or through the Administrator.
-EFT Server uses ADO (ActiveX Data Objects; a language-neutral object model that exposes data raised by an underlying OLE DB Provider.) to communicate with the authentication databases using "generic" SQL statements.
+EFT allows you to use any ODBC-compatible database as a source for user authentication.
+You may add and remove users and set certain permissions using your existing database utility or in the administration interface.
+EFT uses ADO to communicate with the authentication databases using "generic" SQL statements.

 To use an external ODBC data source you must: